rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Writing markdown and html documentation

-Copilot is also very powerfull to help you write documentation.
+GitHub Copilot is also very powerfull to help you write documentation.
 It can generate `markdown` and `html` code and accelerate the writing of your readme.md files like for this one for example.

 You can show that by creating a new file `demo.md` in the root of the project and start typing the following prompt: